bluehyperX/Mobility-Improvement-using-SDN/README.md

 2. Clone this repo
 3. Run the contoller and topology scripts in different terminals
-4. On Mininet-CLI type these commands sh ifconfig hwsim0 up xterm h1 ap1 sta1
+4. On Mininet-CLI type these commands
-   wireshark &
+   "sh ifconfig hwsim0 up", "xterm h1 ap1 sta1", "wireshark &"
 5. On ap1 xterm run ./sta1.py
 6. On h1 xterm run iperf -s 100
 7. On sta1 run iperf -c -t 100